-Understanding Your Energy Flow
+Understanding Your Energy Ebbs and Flows.

 A lot of us pay too much attention to time management.
 We act under the assumption that if we have time to do something, then we can do it.

-In reality though, our ability to complete work is much more related to our energy.
+In reality, though, our ability to complete work is much more related to our energy.
 If you don’t have the energy necessary to focus or to work, then you won’t be able to do it or your work won’t be as good.

 And as it happens, our energy levels come on in waves and are largely out of our control.